The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 - Query: If a market has taken longer than expected to get back to you, you may send a message asking if they are still considering the piece.
 Often, the guidelines will specify how long to wait before querying.

-- Hold notice (aka “bump”): Sometimes a market will let you know that they liked your story and are considering it.
+- Hold notice (aka “bump”): Sometimes a market will let you know that they liked your story and have longlisted or shortlisted it, meaning it is among the pieces they have held onto for further consideration.
 Note that many markets do not send these notices, so don’t assume a piece isn’t being held if you don’t receive a “bump.”

 - Revision request (aka R & R for revise and resubmit): Sometimes an editor will want to print your story but isn’t entirely sold on it the way it is.
 They might ask you to revise it and send it in again.
-This is the only time you should ever send a piece to the same market a second time.
+This is not a guarantee that they will accept, but only an indication that they might accept the piece if the revision is successful.
+An R&R is the only time you should ever send a piece to the same market a second time.

 Here are some magazines you might want to look at.
 There are of course many others, but these are some that are well established and open to submissions regularly: